Mih-Tutta-Hangjusch, a Mandan village

 Pursuits and escapes

-Heart River, ND Clark finds a Mandan village abandoned because of Sioux attacks.
-Pierre Cruzatte wounds a grizzly bear and a buffalo cow, and he is chased by both.
+Below the Heart River Clark in present North Dakota, Clark sees On-a-Slant, a Mandan village abandoned due to Sioux attacks.
+Cruzatte wounds a grizzly and bison, and the unlucky hunter is chased by both.

 October 24, 1804